Let me also build a server on AWS!

 Responsive Layout

-I have written almost no code myself in professional settings like Toss Securities.
+I have written almost no code myself at companies like Toss Securities.
 99% of it was written by AI.

-I worked by designing, directing the AI, and verifying the results.
-This course demonstrates that practical workflow in action over 4 hours and 36 minutes.
+I worked by designing, directing the AI, and then verifying the results.
+This course demonstrates that workflow through 4 hours and 36 minutes of practical application.

-• Context Design — By setting up the information environment that the AI sees, the results change even with the same instructions.
+Context Design — By setting up the information environment the AI sees, the results change even with the same instructions.

-• Design first, code later — if you have it start coding immediately, the direction will go astray.
-By having it design first, you can save 30 minutes with just 5 minutes of work.
+Design first, code later — if you have it start coding right away, the direction will go astray.
+By having it design first, you save 30 minutes with just 5 minutes of work.

-• Break it down — If you assign everything at once, you won't know where it went wrong.
-Break the tasks down, verify them, and then move on to the next step.
+Break it down — If you assign everything at once, you won't know where it went wrong.
+Break it down, verify, and then move on to the next step.

-• Parallel Development — Each terminal is one developer.
-Opening five means five people working simultaneously.
+Parallel Development — One terminal is one developer.
+If you open five, five people are working simultaneously.

-We will build a Reddit-style anonymous community from scratch without writing a single line of code ourselves—covering everything from categories, posts, search, and voting to comments and design.
+We will build a Reddit-style anonymous community from scratch without writing a single line of code ourselves—covering everything from categories, posts, search, voting, and comments to the final design.

-I didn't write the code, but that doesn't mean I didn't use my brain.
+Just because I didn't write the code doesn't mean I didn't use my brain.

 Design, command, and verify.
-This single sentence is what this entire course is about.
+This one sentence is everything this course is about.

 Who is this course right for?